rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 - `Create` - create a new profile, add and select the profile
 - `Delete` - delete the selected profile, default profile cannot be deleted

-Local catalog and Remote catalog are added either by using drag and drop from filemanager or by text only.
+Local catalog and Remote catalog are added either by using drag and drop from file manager or by text only.
 If enter by text please remember to add the full path.
 Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog.

 ### Task